 So, what happens when we move to the other side of the business/customer relationship?
 Unfortunately, many of us are so excited to put on our “owner” hats that we forget the customer is still king – we focus only on our bottom line and don’t consider the big picture.
 We’ve forgotten how to think like a customer.

-Listen to your customers – Ask your customers to rate, on a scale of 0-10, the likelihood of a positive referral and why (or why not).
-This direct engagement shows your customers that you care about their experience and identifies what they value most.
+Conduct regular surveys to get to know your customers.
+Be sure to ask them to rate, on a scale of 0-10, the likelihood of a positive referral and why (or why not).
+This direct engagement shows your customers that you care about their experience and helps you identify what they value most.

 Now ask yourself this – when was the last time you did any of the above?
 The good news is that you can start right now.